preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/localization/index.rst

 3. Save the change(s) you have made.

 This can also be a quick way to check what similar languages has translated the label to.

-**important note!** This method is what is called "Has been customized" in the View Mode selector.
-Changes you make this way are NOT overwritten if you import a translated JSON file to the system.